tfiers/PkgGraph.jl/README.md

 ## 👩‍💻 Development

-For the latest commit on `main` (aka "dev", unstable): does the documentation build successfully, and do all tests and doctests pass?
+For the latest commit on `main` (aka "dev", unstable), do all tests and doctests pass, and does the documentation build successfully?

 [![][tests-badg]][tests-link]
 [![][mkdoc-badg]][mkdoc-link]